-1 Realized gains are reported in "Non-interest income: System Open Market Account: Federal agency and government-sponsored enterprise mortgage-backed securities gains, net" in the Statements of Income and Comprehensive Income.
+2 Realized gains (losses) for federal agency and GSE MBS are reported in "Non-interest income (loss): System Open Market Account: Federal agency and government-sponsored enterprise mortgage-backed securities gains (losses), net" in the Statements of Operations.

-2 Because SOMA securities are recorded at amortized cost, the change in the cumulative unrealized gains (losses) is not reported in the Statements of Income and Comprehensive Income.
+3 Because SOMA securities are recorded at amortized cost, the change in the cumulative unrealized gains (losses) is not reported in the Statements of Operations.

-3 The amount reported as change in cumulative unrealized gains (losses) allocated to the Bank is affected by the annual adjustment to the Bank's allocated portion of the related SOMA securities, as discussed in Note 3f.
+4 The amount reported as change in cumulative unrealized gains (losses) allocated to the Bank is affected by the annual adjustment to the Bank's allocated portion of the related SOMA securities, as discussed in Note 3f.

-The amount of change in cumulative unrealized gains (losses) position, net, related to foreign currency denominated investments was a loss of \$33 million and a gain of \$18 million for the years ended December 31, 2015 and 2014, respectively, of which \$342 thousand and \$179 thousand, respectively, were allocated to the Bank.
+The amount of change in cumulative unrealized gains (losses) position, net related to foreign currency denominated investments was a loss of \$36 million and a gain of \$5 million for the years ended December 31, 2017 and 2016, respectively, of which \$365 thousand and \$63 thousand, respectively, were allocated to the Bank.
+Realized gains, net related to foreign currency denominated investments was an immaterial amount for the year ended December 31, 2017 and zero for the year ended December 31, 2016.